teotm/haxeflixel-setup-guide/README.md

 # Other languages:
 - [Polska wersja/Polish vesrion](https://github.com/teotm/friday-night-funkin-source-code-guide/blob/main/otherLangs/polVesion/README.md).

-# Adding languages
+# Contributing
-If you want to add another language to the guide:
+Here is the information how you can contribute to the repository.
+If you want to, please follow the steps below if you have noticed any typos, misinformation or you just want to translate it.
 1. Fork this repository
-2. Make a new file in Markdown and edit the English one and add your language
+2. Translate or improve this guide
+- If you noticed any typos or misinformations, just edit this file, so it will be more correct.
+- However if you want to make a translation, make a new file and translate it.
 3. Make a [pull request](https://github.com/teotm/friday-night-funkin-source-code-guide/pulls)

+# Credits
+- [teotm](https://www.youtube.com/channel/UCJnOkGILRMpEAgbS0A91cWQ) (me) - (Almost) everything pretty much
+- [Kaskudek](https://www.youtube.com/channel/UCpkRxfWt_zcGw5C0Hu17Vkg) - Telling me how to make the batchfiles